 Unfortunately, the studies and surveys referenced in this article did not include data on, or include, participants who were transgender, nonbinary, gender nonconforming, genderqueer, agender, or genderless.

-Survival rates can be useful for giving you an overall idea of your cancer prognosis.
-However, there’s some important things to know about these numbers.
+Survival rates can give you an overall idea of your cancer outlook, but there are some important things to know about these numbers.

-Breast cancer survival rates are based on data on the outcomes of a large number of women with breast cancer.
-For example, the survival rates reported by the ACS rely on data from the Surveillance, Epidemiology, and End Results (SEER) database, which is managed by the NCI.
+Breast cancer survival rates are based on data that looks at a very large number of women with breast cancer.
+For example, the survival rates reported by the ACS rely on data from the Surveillance, Epidemiology, and End Results (SEER) database, which is managed by the National Cancer Institute (NCI).

-Because survival rates use data from a large sample of women, they do not account for individual factors, such as:
+Because survival rates use data from a large sample of women, they don’t account for individual factors such as:

 • your age and overall health